eirmag/datafari/README.md

 ### Optimization

-Effective project size from the original project has been reduced from around XXX MB to around 210MB (I've excluded the windows and debian7 folders to compare sizes).
+Effective project size from the original project has been reduced from around 264 MB to around 210MB (I've excluded the windows and debian7 folders to compare sizes).

 ### Admin